leeshy-tech/PANDA-Toolkit/readme.md

 4. Split the large image, you can refer to the "ImgSplit.py"
 5. Merging the results detected on the patches, you can refer to the "ResultMerge.py"

+### leeshy
+The former repo is outdated,because the PANDA dataset's format changed.

+I fix some bugs in the image part,but not in the video part.